openstreetmap-ng/openstreetmap-ng/ANNOUNCEMENT.md

 **[OpenStreetMap moderators "DWG"](https://osmfoundation.org/wiki/Data_Working_Group)** - A heartfelt thank you to the entire team for dedicating countless hours to ensuring a safe and respectable environment for all of us.
 Stay strong, and don't let those vandals win.
 I deeply appreciate your work.
 Special thanks to **[Graeme Fitzpatrick "Fizzie41"](https://wiki.openstreetmap.org/wiki/User:Fizzie41)** for being an awesome person, and it's always a pleasure to chat with you.

 **[Włodzimierz Bartczak "Cristoffs"](https://www.openstreetmap.org/user/Cristoffs)** - Thank you for supporting me throughout the entire journey.
-It's wonderful to have someone with whom you can share enthusiasm.
-It was great to discuss various crazy ideas with you.
+Having someone like you to share enthusiasm with has been truly wonderful.
+I'm grateful for the countless times we've engaged in discussions, exploring even the craziest of ideas together.

 **[Mateusz Konieczny](https://mapsaregreat.com/)** - You provided the spark that lit the fire for this initiative.
 Thanks for pushing me to bring this project to life.

+**[Grant Slater "firefishy1"](https://firefishy.com/)** - Your commitment to maintaining the OSM infrastructure is nothing short of inspiring.
+Your dedication is the backbone of our project, and your open-hearted welcome has meant the world to me.

-**[Guillaume Rischard "Stereo"](https://www.openstreetmap.org/user/Stereo)** - Your kind words about my concept were really encouraging.
-I appreciate your professionalism and support.
+**[Guillaume Rischard "Stereo"](https://www.openstreetmap.org/user/Stereo)** - Your positive support and respectful approach is truly uplifting.
+You are the shining example, and I deeply appreciate your kindness.

 **[Michał Brzozowski "RicoElectrico"](https://www.openstreetmap.org/user/RicoElectrico)** - A big thank you for your insightful contributions.
 "OpenStreetMap-NG" is, without a doubt, the perfect name for this project.